moisestech/book-it/README.md

     │   └── theme.js #
     ├── utils
     │   ├── BooksAPI.js #
+    ├── ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use BookIT app.
     │   └── data.js #
     ├── icons # icon images.
     │   ├── add.svg